popolou/bigCC/README.md

 ##Introduction

-An Android app used for searching bike shares in Montreal and implementing other advanced function.Our team prepared
+An Android app used for searching bike shares in Montreal and implementing other advanced function.

-it for the competetion held by Trend Micro.It's an alpha version and a webservice server is needed(not included in
+Our team prepared it for the competetion held by Trend Micro.It's an alpha version and a webservice

-this project).Thus it's just an example(maybe not a good one)to show that how to develop app based on google-map.
+server is needed(not included in this project).Thus it's just an example(maybe not a good one)to show

+that how to develop app based on google-map.

 ##Existing problems: